What materials can CRI provide me with for my event?

 This is not recommended.
 The IRS will consider any deposits into your personal account as taxable income, and we will not be able to issue tax receipts to your donors for their gifts if the contribution comes from you.

 What should I do with cash donations?

 Please do not send cash in the mail.
-If you’re collecting cash donations, you can either have cash donors fill out a Contribution Form with their contact information and donation amount, transfer the cash into a cashier’s check, and send both the check and the form to CRI, or use your own credit card to make the donation in your donor’s name online through your event fundraising page.
+If you’re collecting cash donations, you can either have cash donors fill out a Contribution Form (PDF) with their contact information and donation amount, transfer the cash into a cashier’s check, and send both the check and the form to CRI, or use your own credit card to make the donation in your donor’s name online through your event fundraising page.

 Who acknowledges my contributors?